limapap/KeePassPipe/README.md

 ![grafik](https://user-images.githubusercontent.com/49816044/56861455-171df080-69a1-11e9-9eea-f539a09a2de1.png)

 In case a computer is infected it's only a matter of effort to gain access to the users data and keepass database.
 There are more common and easier approaches to do this, than using the interface offered by this plugin.
-Therefore it should not be adding a problem, to run this plugin on a single user computer.
+Therefore using this plugin on a single user computer, should not increase the security risc.